blackchip-org/retro-cs/gen/z80/dasm/README.md

 # dasm

 Generates the disassembly table using the "Full Z80 Opcode List Including Undocumented Opcodes" written by J.G.
 Harston.
-This source used to generate the table and tess are not found in this repository.
-Downlaod and palce in the following location, relatvie to the repository root:
+This source used to generate the table and tests are not found in this repository.
+Download and place in the following location, relative to the repository root:

 - ext/harston/z80oplist.txt